yoadwo/PyEMS/readme.txt

-# PyEMS
-A clone of https://sourceforge.net/projects/pyems/ for testing purposes

-# From the original author:
 pyems - Python/TIBCO EMS interface
 This requires Pyrex-0.9.3.1 and TIBCO EMS 4.2 installed to compile It is only tested on MacOS X 10.4.x with Python 2.4.x.